Musicoin/Introduction/README.md

 # Features of Musicoin

 Musicoin’s blockchain is born to be immune.
 It generates 500 coins per block generated every 15 seconds to meet the micropayment needs for music consumption.
-With smart contract technology, the blockchain can run a special machine code called a [Pay-Per-Play](https://github.com/Musicoin/Introduction/wiki/Pay-Per-Play(PPP)) Pay-Per-Play) license (PPP).
+With smart contract technology, the blockchain can run a special machine code called a [Pay-Per-Play](https://github.com/Musicoin/Introduction/wiki/Pay-Per-Play(PPP)) license (PPP).
 Every time a track released by a musician is played, whenever and wherever, the license code will be triggered and confirmed by tons of other users.
-This code snippet will soon become the most executed transactions (can we drop the s from transaction?) because the enjoyment of music will back the whole Musicoin economy, aka Musiconomy.
+This code snippet will soon become the most executed transaction because the enjoyment of music will back the whole Musicoin economy, aka Musiconomy.

 ![ppp](https://github.com/Musicoin/Introduction/blob/master/ppp.png "Pay Per Play")